 American Geographical Society to Award Honorary Fellowships at Fall Symposium

-Description: The Honorary Fellowship, awarded by the American Geographical Society (AGS), is one of several prestigious honors given by the Society, and are bestowed on individuals who have made significant contributions to the field of geography.
-Dr. Roberta Balstad, Chair of the UCAR Committee on Advocacy for the Scientific Community (UASC) and Special Research Scientist at Columbia University and Ms. Barbara Ryan, Secretariat Director of the Group on Earth Observations (GEO), will receive the honor on the 18th of November during the AGS Fall Symposium, Geography 2050: Envisioning a Sustainable Planet, to be held at Columbia University.
+Description: The Honorary Fellowship, awarded by the American Geographical Society (AGS), is one of several prestigious honors given by the Society, and are bestowed on individuals who have made significant contributions to the field of geography .
+Mr. Jesse Ausubel, Director for the Program for the Human Environment at Rockefeller University, Dr. D. James Baker, Director of the Global Carbon Measurement Program of the William J. Clinton Foundation, and Dr. Jeffrey Sachs, Director of the Earth Institute at Columbia University, will receive the honor on the 20thof November during the AGS Fall Symposium, Geography 2050: Exploring our Future in an Urbanized World, to be held at Columbia University.

-[New York City, NY] — [October 17, 2016] – The American Geographical Society (AGS) announced today that Dr. Roberta Balstad and Ms. Barbara Ryan have been selected to receive the American Geographical Society Honorary Fellowship.
-The certificates of honor will be presented on November 18, 2016 during the Society’s annual Fall Symposium to be held at Columbia University.
+[New York City, NY] — [26 October 2015]– The American Geographical Society (AGS) announced today that Mr. Jesse Ausubel, Dr. D. James Baker, and Dr. Jeffrey Sachs have been selected to receive American Geographical Society Honorary Fellowship.
+The certificates of honor will be presented on November 20, 2015 at 12:00PM during the Society’s annual Fall Symposium to be held at Columbia University.
 For more information on the Symposium, please refer to www.geography2050.org.

 The Honorary Fellowships are bestowed on individuals who have made significant contributions to the field of geography.
 At the time of the founding of the Society in 1851, a provision was made for a category of Honorary Fellows, and, until the first medal was awarded in 1896, this was the only honor the institution could bestow.
 Many of the Honorary Fellows are some of the most recognized names in geographical and exploration history.